South Carolina Medicaid Eligibility for Long Term Care: Income & Asset Limits

 South Carolina Medicaid Home Exemption Rules

 For home exemption, the Medicaid applicant or their spouse must live in their home.
-If there is no spouse in the home, there is a home equity interest limit of $713,000 (in 2024).
+If there is no spouse in the home, there is a home equity interest limit of $730,000 (in 2025).
 Home equity is the value of the home after subtracting any outstanding debt against it.
 Equity interest is the amount of the home’s equity that is owned by the applicant.
-Furthermore, if there is not a spouse in the home, and the Medicaid applicant does not live in it, the applicant must have Intent to Return.
+Furthermore, if neither the applicant nor their spouse live in the home, the applicant must have Intent to Return.
 For Regular Medicaid, there is no home equity interest limit.
 Other exemptions exist.

 While one’s home is generally exempt from Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program.
 Following a long-term care Medicaid beneficiary’s death, South Carolina’s Medicaid agency attempts reimbursement of care costs through whatever estate of the deceased still remains.
 This is often the home.
 Without proper planning strategies in place, the home will be used to reimburse Medicaid for providing care rather than going to family as inheritance.